filprager/fintech_project_three/README.md

 ## Explanation of Each File and Folder
 `frontend`: a folder containing all front end files
 `index.html`: make up the dApp's user interface
-`dapp.js`: the connection between front end and back end `TaskMarket.json`: Store the ABI of the `TaskMarket.sol` contract `TaskAuction.json`: Store the ABI of the `TaskAuction.sol` contract
+`dapp.js`: the connection between front end and back end
+`TaskMarket.json`: Store the ABI of the `TaskMarket.sol` contract
+`TaskAuction.json`: Store the ABI of the `TaskAuction.sol` contract

-`image`: a folder containing all image files used in `README.md` `ui.png`: screenshot of the dApp's user interface
+`image`: a folder containing all image files used in `README.md`

+`presentation`: a folder containing presentation slides

+`AirTokenMintable.sol`: Contract for Air Token
+`AirTokenSale.sol`: Contract for sales of Air Token
+`TaskAuction.sol`: Contract for the each individual task auction
+`TaskMarket.sol`: Contract where users interact with all task auctions

 ## Contributors
 Fil (@filprager)